Forced Labour in Colonial Africa: Systems, Case Studies, and Historical Evidence

 - Economic dependency on export crops and raw materials

-The scars of these policies remain visible today in Africa’s economic structures, land distribution, and social inequalities.
+The impact of these policies remain visible today in Africa’s economic structures, land distribution, and social inequalities.

 Related topics: